open-game-collective/auth-kit/README.md

 ## Key Features

+- 🌐 **Isomorphic & Headless**: Runs anywhere - server-side, web browsers, or React Native.
+Bring your own UI components.
 - 🎭 **Anonymous-First Auth**: Users start with an anonymous session that can be upgraded to a verified account.
 - 📧 **Email Verification**: Secure email verification flow with customizable storage and delivery options.
 - 🔐 **JWT-Based Tokens**: Secure session and refresh tokens with automatic refresh.
 - ⚡️ **Edge-Ready**: Optimized for Cloudflare Workers for minimal latency.
 - 🎯 **Type-Safe**: Full TypeScript support with detailed types.
 - 🎨 **React Integration**: Ready-to-use hooks and components for auth state management.
-- 🔌 **Customizable**: Integrate with your own storage and email delivery systems.
+- 🔌 **Customizable**: Integrate with your own storage, email delivery systems, and UI components.
+- 📱 **Platform Agnostic**: Same API and behavior across web and mobile platforms.

 ## Usage Guide